gustaveroussy/training_bigr/README.md

 Prerequisites:
   - A laptop with [R>4.0.0](https://cran.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) installed
-  Notes: If you can’t install R>4.0.0 or Rstudio, pre-sessions to get help is planned; if you don’t have a laptop, borrow one from the DTNSI (5500.contact@gustaveroussy.fr or https://5500.gustaveroussy.fr/HEAT/).
+  Notes: If you can’t install R>4.0.0 or Rstudio, pre-sessions to get help is planned; if you don’t have a laptop, borrow one from the DTNSI (https://5500.gustaveroussy.fr/HEAT/).
   - Your motivation, smile and kindness :D

 - ### Introduction to R and RStudio